Note

 property.Reload the data.

-Retest the queries to verify the search works as expected.
+Retest the queries to verify that the search works as expected.
 If you're using the sample file, this step creates the third index named

 phone-number-index-3